nscape/MEANS-Stack-Demo/README.md

 ## Overview
 This is an old abandoned project prototype that uses a split DB setup with Mongoose and Sequelize since in this particular case SQL features were crucial.
-This repo was meant to be used to showcase basic MEAN + SQL features as well as Angular front end security features.
+This repo was meant to be used to showcase basic MEAN + SQL features as well as a permission based security setup for Angular.

 ## Demo Features
 * ExpressJS basics